Ishana: Vedas

-Ishana is also mentioned in the Vajasneyi Madyandina Samhita of the Shukla Yajurveda (VS 27.35), which the Shiva Purana calls the "Ishana Mantra", though the Purana calls a different verse from the same Samhita which also mentions Ishana (VS 39.8) the "Ishana Mantra" as well.
+Ishana is also mentioned in the Vajasaneyi Madhyandiniya Samhita of the Shukla Yajurveda (VS 27.35), which the Shiva Purana calls the "Ishana Mantra", though the Purana calls a different verse from the same Samhita which also mentions Ishana (VS 39.8) the "Ishana Mantra" as well.

 Puranas

 Several Puranas mention Ishana; a few of them are detailed here:

 Shiva Purana

 In the Shiva Purana, Ishana is described as a form or aspect of Shiva.
 The Purana states that Ishana bestows knowledge and riches on those with intelligence, while curbing evil-doers.
 Ishana is declared to be the form of Shiva presiding over the ear, speech, sound and ether as well as the "individual soul, the enjoyer of Prakriti".

 The Purana also asserts that the "Ishana Mantra" should be recited when fixing Lingams to pedestals, when wearing rudraksha beads on the head or (only for some) when wearing sacred ash.